-4.2 Most important symptoms and effects, both acute and delayed
+4.2 Most important symptoms and effects, both acute and delayed concrete may cause serious burns because they develop without pain being felt (for example when kneeling in wet concrete even when wearing trousers).

 Eyes: Eye contact with cement (dry or wet) may cause serious and potentially irreversible injuries.